allegro/opel/README.md

 ### Evaluate expression with engine/context function

-Functions in the opel are implemented by `OpelAsyncFunction` interface and can be added as regular variable:
+Functions in opel are implemented by `OpelAsyncFunction` interface and can be added as regular variable:

 ```
 OpelAsyncFunction<Object> function = new OpelAsyncFunction<Object>() {